appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

 <dd>

-*Example:* To send the formatted raw logs to the Segment API, you can include the following code in your workflow:
+*Example -* To send the formatted raw logs to the Segment API, you can include the following code in your workflow:

 ```js
 export default {